Posted: 08/19/19 | By Big Bear Lake

-Southern California is well known for its climate and weather.
-One thing for certain is there are only a few select places to experience a real autumn season in Southern California.
+Southern California boasts few places to truly experience a real autumn season.
 From mid October to early November, Mother Nature transforms Big Bear Lake into a sea of gold, crimson, amber and yellow.
 Big Bear's fall season is ideal for those who want to escape for a day or take a mini-vacation to experience the splendor of Big Bear's autumn hues.
 A hike in the woods in October and November is magical in a sense.
 The colors combined with the crisp air bring out something special in everyone.

 Thousands of evergreen trees help bring out the brilliance of fall colors of other trees like aspens, cottonwoods, and oaks.
 The ground is covered with rust-colored ferns, and Big Bear Village is brilliant with vibrant red maples.
 Some of the best spots include, Mill Creek Road, The Pine Knot Trail and Castle Rock Trail.
 Amateur and professional photographers alike visit Big Bear Lake to capture these spectacular autumn hues.
 These remarkable fall colors appear only once a year and expected to peak the second week of October.